hmrc/income-tax-mtd-changelog/README.md

 #### Self Employment Business

 The following change is now available in Sandbox and Production for v3.0.
+(Note: previously this update incorrectly stated that the change was to v4.0).

 ##### Added

 Create and Amend Self-Employment Annual Submission endpoint:

 - Added a new 400 error code and two new optional fields `transitionProfitAmount` and `transitionProfitAccelerationAmount` in `annualAdjustmentsType` object.

 #### Individual Calculations